Yes, earwax is gross. But should you really stick a candle into your ear to get rid of it?

 Fans say that as the candle burns, it creates a low-level suction force that pulls wax and debris out of your ear.
 Others believe heat from the candle melts and softens the wax, which falls out over the next few days.

-When you’re done, split the candle open and check out at all the nasty stuff inside -- wax, bacteria, and debris from inside your ear.
+When you’re done, split the candle open and check out all the nasty stuff inside -- wax, bacteria, and debris from inside your ear.

 Ear candlers believe that passages in your head are all connected.
 Clearing the ear canal, they say, will clean out the rest of the pathways and leave you with a clean head.